erdogant/pca/docs/source/Algorithm.rst

 Algorithm
 #################

-Principal Component Analysis, or PCA, is a dimensionality-reduction method that is often used to reduce the dimensionality of large data sets, by transforming a large set of variables into a smaller one that still contains most of the information in the large set.
+Principal Component Analysis, or PCA, is a dimensionality-reduction method that is often used to reduce the dimensionality of large data sets.

 Reducing the number of variables of a data set naturally comes at the expense of accuracy, but the trick in dimensionality reduction is to trade a little accuracy for *simplicity*.
-Because smaller data sets are easier to explore and visualize and make analyzing data much easier and faster for machine learning algorithms without extraneous variables to process.
+Because smaller data sets are easier to explore and visualize, it becomes easier and faster to analyze your data.

 The idea of PCA is simple — **reduce the number of variables** of a data set, while **preserving** as much **information** as possible.